 - Who are the business leaders and what is their previous business experience?

 As one of the latest funding trends, it is probably the least well known.
-Crowdfunding involves obtaining finance from a large pool of investors and gives businesses the opportunity to attract funding through pitching on public websites.
+Crowdfunding involves obtaining finance from a large pool of investors and allows businesses to attract funding through pitching on public websites.

 Peer-to-peer (P2P) lenders are similar to crowdfunding, in that investors match borrowers and lenders directly.
 P2P works by posting how much funding your business requires and the maximum amount of interest you are willing to pay on a P2P site.
-Lenders can therefore decide how much they are willing to lend and rate at which they will do it at, much like Dragon’s Den.
+Lenders can therefore decide how much they are willing to lend and the rate at which they will do it, much like Dragon’s Den.

 As they’re more personal, they can be more favourable on both sides, as borrowers normally pay less than the standard banking rates, whilst lenders receive a higher return rate on their savings.
 It’s not all plain sailing though, as the risk is higher.

 Relying on friends or family for finance is a popular option for short-term funding solutions.
 This is an option, however, it should always be approached with caution.
 When money and friends or family are mixed, it’s important to make sure you have a clear written legal document that explains your agreements and ensures both parties know where they stand.

 The advantage of using friends and family to help with funding is that it’s likely to be a lower-cost source of funding than going to banks, and they’re more likely to be flexible if you’re unable to pay.